marrickmedical/angular-test/README.md

 ***Your code should be clean, easy to follow, and well documented.***

+*To clarify:*
-*To clarify: You will be adding books to the UI, not to a users Google Cloud books account.*
+- You will be adding books to the UI, not to a users Google Cloud books account.
+- We don't expect this to be persistent, but if you choose to make it so, use a Redux Design Pattern with `@ngrx/store`

 ### Good luck!
 We look forward to seeing your result!